MarioSchwalbe/ImpftEuchInsKnie/02-Virus.md

   > they have made solid inroads into ascertaining the origins of the immune responses.
 “Our
   > hypothesis, of course, was that it’s so called ‘common cold’ coronaviruses, because they’re
   > closely related,” said Daniela Weiskopf, senior author of a paper in Science that confirmed this
-  > hypothesis.
-“We have really shown that this is a true immune memory and it is derived in part
+  > hypothesis. _“We have really shown that this is a true immune memory and it is derived in part
-  > from common cold viruses.”
+  > from common cold viruses.”_

-Im Jahr 2021 analysierte eine Forschergruppe aus Dänemark die Art der gebildeten Antikörper nach einer überstandenen Infektion mit SARS-CoV-2.
+Darauf aufbauend analysierte eine Forschergruppe aus Dänemark im Jahr 2021 die Art der gebildeten Antikörper nach einer überstandenen Infektion mit SARS-CoV-2.
 Bei einer Erstinfektion sollte es sich um IgM-Antikörper handeln, bei einer Reinfektion mit gleichen oder ähnlichen Viren wären IgG-Antikörper zu erwarten.
 Das Ergebnis ist eindeutig.
 Bei 202 von 203 Probanden (99,5%) fanden sie
 IgG-Antikörper:

 - **Stine S.F.
 Nielsen, Line K. Vibholm, Ida Monrad, et al.**: